sohooo/k8s-playbooks/docs/MAINTENANCE_PLAYBOOK.md

 # Maintenance Playbook Reference

 The `playbooks/maintenance.yml` file is the primary entry point for scheduled upkeep of the RKE2 clusters.
-It is intentionally
-simple: the file contains two plays that re-use the same task sequence so that control-plane nodes are completed before worker nodes.
+It contains two plays that re-use the same task sequence while leveraging the inventory's `server` and `agent` groups to express intent directly.

 ## Execution order

-1. **Control-plane play** – Targets every host but immediately skips nodes without `controlplane=true`.
-With `serial: 1` the play finishes maintenance on one control-plane node before moving on to the next.
+1. **Server play** – Targets the inventory `server` group, ensuring control-plane nodes are serviced first.
+With `serial: 1` the play finishes maintenance on one server before moving on to the next.
-2. **Worker play** – Runs the exact same maintenance sequence for the remaining nodes, again processing them one at a time.
+2. **Agent play** – Runs the same sequence for worker nodes.
+Each host discovers the appropriate server delegate using the `kube_server_group` variable defined in the inventory.

-The separation into two plays keeps the orchestration logic obvious: control-plane availability is prioritised without having to manage custom host groups or delegate logic to external tooling.
+The separation into two plays keeps the orchestration logic obvious while the inventory grouping removes the need for per-host flags or manual filtering.

 ## Task sequence

-The shared implementation lives in [`playbooks/tasks/maintenance_sequence.yml`](../playbooks/tasks/maintenance_sequence.yml).
-It executes the following steps:
+Both plays embed the same maintenance block directly in the playbook so that the workflow remains visible without chasing extra task files.
+The block executes the following steps:

 1. **Check cordon status** – Captures whether the node is already cordoned to avoid double-draining.
 2. **Drain if required** – Runs `kubectl drain` only when the node was schedulable.